 Prehistoric Forest Amusement Park

-Onsted Hidden in the Irish Hills south of Ann Arbor are 15 acres of what is the ideal habitat for fiberglass dinosaurs, which are pretty much all that’s left of this former roadside attraction that drew tourists from 1963 until its closure in 1999.
-Today, despite rumors that a new owner’s purchased the land, the dinosaurs still lurk (albeit a little worse for wear) amidst the unkempt vegetation and eerily quiet woods.
+Hidden in the Irish Hills south of Ann Arbor are 15 acres of what is the ideal habitat for fiberglass dinosaurs, which are pretty much all that’s left of this former roadside attraction that drew tourists from 1963 until its closure in 1999.
+Today, despite talk that a new owner plans to bring the park back to life, the dinosaurs still lurk (albeit a little worse for wear) amidst the unkempt vegetation and eerily quiet woods.